michaelbradley91/QuantumSimulation/README.md

 <sub><sub><sub>![One](LatexImages/One.gif)</sub></sub></sub>
 always returns `1`.

-Measurements do not have to be restricted to bases.
+Measurements are not restricted to bases.
 You can read more about a [generalisation for measurement, called POVM, here](https://en.wikipedia.org/wiki/POVM).
 However, measurements **can be delayed until the end of a computation**<span style="color:blue"><sup>5</sup></span> and in practice are usually in a basis, so I would not worry about this unless you are especially curious!